-Students will use their laptops for educational purposes only, and at the direction of the teacher.
-Students will use their laptop to complete assignments, access classroom materials, research, create projects, and enhance overall learning.
+Students will use their devices for educational purposes only, and at the direction of the teacher.
+Students will use their device to complete assignments, access classroom materials, research, create projects, and enhance overall learning.

-It is expected that the students will use the laptops for educational purposes, for example: completing homework and conducting research.
-Every student will also be expected to agree and sign the Student Memorandum of Understanding and Responsible Use for Laptop Device.
+It is expected that the students will use the devices for educational purposes, for example: completing homework and conducting research.
+Every student will also be expected to agree and sign the Student Memorandum of Understanding and Responsible Use for Devices.

-No, there is not a Bring Your Own Device (BYOD) policy in place at the middle schools.
-If a student does not participate in the 1:1 laptop program, they will use school issued technology when needed for assignment completion.
+No, there is not a Bring Your Own Device (BYOD) policy in place at any WJCC school.
+If a student does not participate in the 1:1 device program, they will use school issued technology if available for assignment completion.

-Students should be instructed to use their laptops only when completing a specific instructional task.
+Students should be instructed to use their devices only when completing a specific instructional task.
 Teachers should always be mindful of what students are doing during class and have been provided with device monitoring software for management purposes.

-Not necessarily, but it is recommended that students have a means to back-up documents for future use (e.g. thumb drive).
-Additionally, some students prefer to use a mouse and therefore purchase a wireless mouse for use with their laptops.
+Not necessarily, but it is recommended that students have a means to back-up documents for future use (e.g. thumb drive) and earbuds or headphones.
+Additionally, some students prefer to use a mouse and therefore purchase a wireless mouse for use with their devices.

 Can any family member use the device?WJCC Schools2021-05-05T09:01:19-04:00